bradley-cantrell/PyLinkShortener/README.md

 # PyLinkShortener

-Take a long URL
-Shorten it
-Store long url, short url, id
-Return values
+Link shortener that takes a long url, shortens it, and stores it with an ID.